What’s your purpose? Does that question make you cringe? I feel ya!

 If the idea of finding your purpose makes you cringe, if you’re feeling like you’ll never find it, or if you’ve recently lost your way, keep reading!
 Finding purpose might be a little easier than you think…

 My entire life I thought I knew what I had been placed on this earth to do.
 I was going to dedicate my life to animals.
 The exact ‘what’ changed as I grew up – Veterinarian, Zoologist, Wildlife Rehabilitator… You name it, I’ve dreamed of it.
 And I even succeeded to some degree, working as a zookeeper apprentice, animal care provider and pet nutrition specialist… I spent years of my young life working in a field that I loved.

-I even studied Zookeeping and Aquarium Technology and pursued a degree in Sciences with a Bio major in University.
+I even studied Zookeeping and Aquarium Technology and pursued a degree in Sciences with a Biology major in University.
 Seriously, I was in it to win it.

 I knew it my heart that this was what I was made for.
 Feeling as if I knew what I was meant to do with my life brought me a ton of comfort.